openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 .. _security-releases:

-Maintainers will work together with the on-call security working group member to release the security fix
+Maintainers will work together with the on-call Security Working Group member to release the security fix
 ---------------------------------------------------------------------------------------------------------
 The current process for releasing security fixes involves sending a disclosure and security patch to members of the open source security email list and waiting two days before making the patch public.
 Instead of this process, we